cloudquery/cloudquery/website/pages/blog/how-to-find-cross-account-aws-eventbridge-usage.md

 ---
-title: Finding Cross Account AWS EventBridge Usage
+title: Finding Cross-Account AWS EventBridge Usage
 tag: security
-date: 2022/11/29
+date: 2022/11/30
 description: >-
   How a CloudQuery customer wrote custom queries to find cross-account AWS EventBridge Usage.
 AWS recently updated security features to help improve security of cross-account AWS EventBridge Event Bus Targets.
 Teams can migrate to these new features to increase security and compliance.
 author: jsonkao